-Louisiana Trustees Seek Public Comment on Draft Restoration Plan for Queen Bess Island
+Public Meeting Update: Louisiana Draft Restoration Plan for Queen Bess Island

 The Louisiana Trustee Implementation Group has released its Draft Phase 2 Restoration Plan and Environmental Assessment #1.1: Queen Bess Island Restoration (PDF, 97 pages).
 The draft plan is consistent with the Trustees’ Programmatic Restoration Plan and proposes activities for restoring natural resources and services injured or lost as a result in Louisiana caused by the Deepwater Horizon oil spill.
 We are seeking public comment on the draft plan through January 22, 2019.

-The Draft Phase 2 Restoration Plan #1.1 evaluates two alternatives for restoration of bird habitat, plus a no action alternative.
+The Queen Bess Island Draft Restoration Plan evaluates two alternatives for restoration of bird habitat, plus a no action alternative.
 The preferred alternative would create 30 acres of brown pelican habitat and 7 acres of tern and skimmer habitat.
 The total estimated cost of the preferred alternative is $18.71 million.

-We will hold a public meeting on January 3, 2019 at 9:30 AM, in association with the Louisiana Wildlife and Fisheries Commission meeting at the Wildlife and Fisheries Headquarters Building, 200 Quail Drive, Baton Rouge, LA, 70808.
+We will hold a public meeting on January 3, 2019 at 9:30 AM, Louisiana Wildlife and Fisheries Commission Headquarters Building, 200 Quail Drive, Baton Rouge, LA, 70808.
 Verbal comments of the draft restoration plan will be taken during this meeting.
 You can provide comments to us via our online portal or U.S. mail through January 22, 2019.

-The public meeting will held in conjunction with the Louisiana Department of Wildlife and Fisheries Commission meeting and will include a formal presentation and an opportunity for the public to provide comments on the draft plan.
+The public meeting will held at the Louisiana Department of Wildlife and Fisheries headquarters and will include a formal presentation and an opportunity for the public to provide comments on the draft plan.

 - Date: January 3, 2019